It’s often stated that 90% of startups fail. For entrepreneurs, this statistic can be rather intimidating.

-The right software tools can handle large amounts of data and automate complicated tasks, which will reduce the workload within your organisation and allow your team to spend their time more efficiently.
-This will ultimately reduce labour costs as you won’t have to hire extra employees to keep the business afloat.
+The right software tools can handle large amounts of data and automate complicated tasks, which will reduce the workload within your organization and allow your team to spend their time more efficiently.
+This will ultimately reduce labor costs as you won’t have to hire extra employees to keep the business afloat.

 In particular, accounting software can save an incredible amount of time and money.
 Although there’s an initial investment, you’ll reduce costs over time by avoiding the need to hire a full-time accountant to handle your finances.
 You can also avoid time-consuming mistakes by having all data checked and managed by state-of-the-art software.

 Perhaps the biggest mistake you could make right at the beginning of your journey is not creating an in-depth business plan.

 Without a clear set of aims and a strategy for meeting them, you won’t be able to handle challenges and obstacles in the future.
 Planning ahead is a key part of scalability; you need to structure your business according to the growth you anticipate, rather than waiting for the growth to happen and then rushing to restructure the company.

 A detailed and comprehensive business plan is also extremely important for attracting investors.
 Having the backing of large investors could be the difference between sinking and swimming for your startup.

 A global marketing strategy can help your business expand far beyond your local market and achieve endless growth opportunities.

 Nowadays, social media is an integral part of any business’s marketing strategy.
 With its global reach, social media marketing has vastly outpaced traditional marketing channels and allowed businesses to interact with customers around the world.